-Here’s another way size matters.
-If you’re like most senior housing/healthcare business owners, your credibility and credit-worthiness is not established by the large credit rating companies that track America’s giant corporations and institutions.
+Here’s another way loan size matters.
+If you’re like most senior housing/healthcare business owners, your credibility and creditworthiness are not established by the large credit rating companies that track America’s giant corporations and institutions.

-“When it’s time to refinance the mortgage or acquire a new property, senior housing/healthcare businesses are required to demonstrate their credit-worthiness time and again,” says Cambridge Realty Capital Companies Managing Director Sampada D’silva.
+“When it’s time to refinance the mortgage or acquire a new property, senior housing/healthcare businesses are required to demonstrate their creditworthiness time and again,” says Cambridge Realty Capital Companies Director of Underwriting Jerry Huang.

-“Effectively, lenders put borrowers through a similar credit rating process,” she said.
+“Effectively, lenders put borrowers through a similar credit rating process,” he said.

-In addition to brick and mortar, D’silva says healthcare loans are based on an analysis of the borrower’s ability to pay the debt and support the requested loan amount.
+In addition to brick and mortar, Huang says healthcare loans are based on an analysis of the borrower’s ability to pay the debt and support the requested loan amount.
 For this reason, mortgage loans for senior housing/healthcare properties are more complicated than underwriting for other types of commercial real estate properties.

-“To analyze the borrower’s credit-worthiness the lender must thoroughly understand the borrower’s business.
-It’s the borrower’s job to provide accurate information so this process runs smoothly,” Ms. D’silva said.
+“To analyze the borrower’s creditworthiness the lender must thoroughly understand the borrower’s business.
+It’s the borrower’s job to provide accurate information so this process runs smoothly,” Mr. Huang said.

 Once the LTV/DSCR parameters have been established, it’s possible to establish the borrower’s equity or ownership position.
-But at some point underwriters may want to consider other things as well, she noted.
+But at some point underwriters may want to consider other things as well, he noted.

 For example, various timing requirements or constraints may need to be worked out prior to starting the underwriting process.
 With new construction, a feasibility/need analysis study will be needed to determine if a project can be justified economically.